funktionale-programmierung/bob2015/2023/thoma.md

 ### Franz Thoma

-Franz Thoma is originally a physicist and works as a consultant and software engineer at TNG Technology Consulting in Munich.
-While spending time there on domain specific languages and building compilers, he discovered his love for functional languages and expressive type systems.
-With Haskell, Franz found a robust and elegant language to express himself, which he uses for his own personal tooling as well as a thinking tool.
-At TNG, he currently works on high-throughput ingestion of real-time data for a client's Big Data platform.
+Consultant at TNG Technology Consulting in Munich, Software Engineer and Product Owner (not simultaneously).
+Functional Programming and Haskell enthusiast.
+Playing around with compilers and domain specific languages both on the job and as a hobby.
+Interested in building and shaping software architecture, products and organizations.